 This article discusses troubleshooting solutions for issues encountered with monitoring the content of Amazon Fire tablets via the Bark for Kids app.
 For example, you may have seen content monitoring with a ❗️ symbol when reviewing your child's device:

-For troubleshooting in-home web filtering on Amazon Fire, click here.
+For troubleshooting in-home web filtering on Amazon Fire, first.
+If still no luck, second.

 You can find answers to the following questions in this article.
 Click on one to jump right to it: